clowee/The-Technical-Debt-Dataset/Dataset_Generation.md

-#How to generate the dataset or to add new data
+# How to generate the dataset

 1. Prepare a list of projects you want to analyze adding all the metadata required (see projects.csv)
 2. Clone the git projects you want to analyze